 The Prana Stretch Zion pants look and feel like a "normal" pair of pants.
-We loved this because it meant we could wear them out around town or over to a friend's house without looking like we were too tech-ed out.
+We loved this because it meant we could wear them out around town.
 They have a comfortable and laid back style, perfect for everyday use.
 They also feel great to hike in, and we loved them for days at the crag as well.

 Comfort and Mobility

 From a comfort standpoint, these pants have a lot going for them.
-The material is soft and we found that they offered an excellent fit; not too tight, not too loose.
+The material is soft, and we found that they offer an excellent fit; not too tight, not too loose.
 They provide the right amount of stretch for hiking and are a suitable option for activities like yoga or climbing.
 The snap-up pant legs offer an option for warmer weather or when wading through streams.
-We didn't feel constrained when sitting in them for long periods of time, and in colder climates, these pants did a great job with keeping our legs warm.
+We didn't feel constrained when sitting in them for long periods, and in colder climates, these pants did a great job with keeping our legs warm.

-As in years past, we still wish the crotch zipper was slightly longer in these pants — it feels like it stops too short.
-That said, we didn't experience tightness or constriction with the cut of the crotch, and these pants fit better in the upper thighs and front hip area than either the Patagonia Quandary or the Mountain Hardwear Men's Hardwear AP Pant.
-The overall result is the most comfortable pant in our review.
+We wish the fly zipper were slightly longer in these pants — it feels like it stops too short.
+That said, we didn't experience tightness or constriction with the cut of the crotch, and these pants fit better in the upper thighs and front hip area than either the Patagonia Quandary.
+The overall result is one of the most comfortable pants in our review.

 Venting and Breathability

 This model felt a bit hot compared to some of the other lighter pants in this review.
-The thinner cut pant sleeves seemed to allow less airflow within the pants than we experienced with the REI Co-op Screeline, and thus these felt slightly stuffier.
-Much like that pant, the Stretch Zion has tiny vent holes in the crotch region to facilitate breathing, but we found them to have minimal effect in reducing built up heat while adventuring in the heat of the day.
+Though the thinner cut legs seem to allow less airflow within the pants, they have tiny vent holes in the crotch region to facilitate breathing.
+However, we found that these holes have a minimal effect while adventuring in the heat of the day.

-Mesh-lined pockets are a common approach to increase ventilation in a pair of hiking pants, but unlike the Screeline or Kontra Air, this pair has only two mesh-lined pockets, the front hand warmer pockets.
-And while they do have small plastic snap buttons to hold the cuffs up if you need some extra air on your lower legs, this design is not as efficient as a full conversion to shorts as is possible with the Stretch Zion Convertible.
-At the end of the day, while they are the most comfortable, they didn't fare as well when the going was hot, and we enjoyed them more as a spring and fall pant than a summer one.
+Mesh-lined pockets are a common approach to increase ventilation in a pair of hiking pants, but this pair has only two mesh-lined pockets — the front hand warmer pockets.
+And while they do have small plastic snap buttons to hold the cuffs up if you need some extra air on your lower legs, this design is not the most efficient.
+At the end of the day, while they are some of the most comfortable, they don't fare as well when the going gets hot, and we enjoyed them more as a spring and fall pant than a summer one.

 Whether day hiking or trying to select a single pair of pants for a long backpacking trip, the Stretch Zion is a good choice.
 These pants are also the perfect choice for rock climbing, working, travel, or hanging out at the local pub.
 As a "do everything" pant that also thrives on the trail, they naturally rank as one of the most versatile.

-There is no doubt in our minds that water resistance is the weakest aspect of this pant, and if you are searching for a pair of hiking pants for your next trek through the tropical rainforest, we would urge you to stay away.
+Water resistance is the weakest aspect of these pants, and if you are searching for a pair of hiking pants for your next trek through the tropical rainforest, we will urge you to stay away.
 While this pant does come with a DWR coating on top of its 97% nylon weave fabric, the truth is that by the time our three-month test period had come to a close, any notion of water resistance had worn off the pants and out of our minds.

-Overall, we thought these pants had a solid set of features, based mostly on quality, not quantity.
-They really couldn't compare to the magnitude of different pockets and ventilation options found on the KUHL Renegade Cargo Convertible.
+Overall, we thought these pants had a robust set of features, based mostly on quality, not quantity.
 But while they didn't offer the most storage or pockets, all the zippers, buttons, and the waist tightener worked pretty much perfectly.